LaurenceWroe/Geospatial-modelling-radiotherapy-access/README.md

 - travel-time visualization, how to integrate traveltime code (Archie: Monday, Tuesday)
 - Integrating GLOBOCAN data into generate_cancer_type_map.py (Archie)
 - Make Linac capacity a user input in the GUI (need probability maps doen first though) (Sophia)
-- If time, add a function that allows the user to plot a LINAC
+- If time, add a function that allows the user to plot a LINAC (archie)

+- I (archie) want to edit the plots so that cancers are displayed as a list next to the plot as selecting a few makes it a super long title